Troubleshooting iOS Monitoring

 Will I have to plug in my child's device to my home computer every time?

-No!
+Nope!
 Analyses will happen automatically and wirelessly but you can always manually start one if needed.

 Does Bark monitor iOS wirelessly even if my computer is connected to the router via an ethernet cable?